Frog Song Farm (Not Certified Organic)

 Contact: Amy Van Scoik & John Bitter

 At Frog Song Farm, we raise all our animals on pasture including chickens and hogs.
-They move around on our sixty acre farm, in tandem with our vegetable farming operation.
+They move around on our forty plus acre certified organic farm, in tandem with our vegetable farming operation.
 The animal products are not certified organic, due to our very small animal population and the lack of certified processing facilities in our area.
 You have a choice when ordering meat to select from individual USDA inspected cuts; or a package pork share, which is processed at a non- USDA inspected facility.
 Not all items are available at all times.
 Please contact us to request specific cuts or specialty items.
 All smoked items and seasoned sausage are non-USDA inspected.
-We utilize the professional butchering services of South Marion Meats (a USDA inspected and Animal Welfare Approved facility) and Milk & Honey Farms, a Custom-Cut facility.
+We utilize the professional butchering services of South Marion Meats (a USDA inspected and Animal Welfare Approved facility) and North Florida Custom Meats, a Custom-Cut facility.